nicolaka/netshoot/README.md

 ## netcat

 Purpose: a simple Unix utility that reads and writes data across network connections, using the TCP or UDP protocol.
-It's useful for testing and troubleshooting TCP/UDP connections.
-If there's a firewall rule blocking certain ports, `netcat` can be used to detect
+It's useful for testing and troubleshooting TCP/UDP connections. `netcat` can be used to detect if there's a firewall rule blocking certain ports.

 ```
 🐳  →  docker network create -d overlay my-ovl